-These DS Series fires are to be installed prior to any wall lining.
+The DS1900 fire is to be installed prior to any wall lining.
 The wall lining is the very last task to be completed in this installation.

 The cavity and wall linings may be constructed from standard timber framing materials and do not need to be non-combustible.